EnglishEN

 2. Left (menu)

-3. Right (dictionary)
+3. Right (glossary)

-4. Middle (the site content)
+4. Center (the site content)

-A Look Behind the Scenes in WordPress:
+A look behind the scenes in WordPress:

 • Easier to update articles;